 With the assistance of many engineering, support and administrative functions within our company, the NASA, the military, and many educational and associate contractor organizations, our guys functioned to develop a systems approach to training, enabling us to prepare and present an accelerated training program as space systems were being designed and developed.
 It was a TOTAL team effort !

-Most of the people honored in this site for their contributions in placing the first man on the moon realize now how fortunate we were as Americans during the decades of the nineteen sixties and seventies in living in a country undivided because of political or many other differences seemingly today to be tearing away at threads that bind us as a Democracy and a nation.
+Those honored in this site for their contributions in placing the first man on the moon now realize how fortunate we were as Americans during the decades of the nineteen sixties and seventies in living in a country undivided because of political or other differences which today, seemingly appear to be tearing away at threads that bind us as a Democracy and a nation.

-Perhaps our site will stand as an example, like Neil's footprint, of what we can do as country when undivided and working together in a society to create and innovate for the benefit of all mankind.
+Perhaps our website will stand as an example, like Neil's famous footprint on the Moon, of what we can do for our country when undivided and working together in a society to create and innovate for the benefit of our nation and all mankind.

-Clearly, there are sacrifices to be made in any worthwhile achievement, even at the family level when extra burdens are placed on marriages while one parent may be absent for periods of time to move about the country as required to share his or her expertise with others working in the industry.
-Our training team members having families flew thousands of miles to different locations across country in the process of sharing our technical knowledge.
+Clearly, there are sacrifices to be made in any worthwhile achievement, especially at the family level when burdens are placed on marriages while one parent may be absent for periods of time to move about the country as required to share his or her expertise with others working in the industry.
+Our training team members having families flew thousands of miles to different locations across country from our home base in Southern California in the process of sharing our technical knowledge.

-In view of these sacrifices made by those wives and mothers who often found themselves playing both parental roles during our travels, we recognize them as major contributors to the success of this program .
+In view of these sacrifices made by those wives or husbands who often found themselves playing both parental roles during our travels, we recognize them, along with our children, as major contributors to the success of this program .